EBZebra/docs/edge/source/guide/printingGuide.md

 		// PRINTER_LANGUAGE_EPS
 	});

+The callback will be an array of [PRINTER_LANGUAGE...](../api/printing?Constants) constants such as:

+- PRINTER_LANGUAGE_ZPL
+- PRINTER_LANGUAGE_CPCL
+- PRINTER_LANGUAGE_EPS

 **WARNING**: Ruby is NOT supported for use with the CPCL printer language.

-## 6- Begin Sending Printer Commands
+## 6- Send Printer Commands
 Once the app finds and connects to a printer, it can begin sending commands.
-Printer behavior will vary depending on printer make, model and its current state.
+Printer behavior will vary depending on printer make, model and current state.
 Consult your printer's technical documentation for printer-specific commands and syntax.

 In general, there are two fundamental ways to send commands: